tact-lang/awesome-tact/README.md

 - [Tact Deployer](https://github.com/tact-lang/tact-deployer): A library to prepare the deployment of a Tact package.
 - [Foton](https://foton.sh): A TypeScript toolkit for interacting with TON wallets and blockchain as a whole.
 - [Tonion](https://github.com/ton-ion/tonion-contracts): A collection of reusable smart contract Traits and toolkit for the Tact language on the TON blockchain.

-## 🛠️ Tact in production

-- [GasPump.tg](https://gaspump.tg) uses Tact (no source code available)
-- [Tradoor](https://tradoor.io) uses Tact (no source code available, but there is a [security audit report](https://www.tonbit.xyz/reports/Tradoor-Smart-Contract-Audit-Report-Summary.pdf) by TonBit
-- [PixelSwap DEX](https://www.pixelswap.io) uses Tact (no source code available, but there is a [security audit report](https://github.com/trailofbits/publications/blob/master/reviews/2024-12-pixelswap-dex-securityreview.pdf) by Trail of Bits
-- [Proof of Capital](https://github.com/proof-of-capital/TON): [Proof of Capital](https://proofofcapital.org/) is a market-making smart contract that protects interests of all holders

 ## 📜 Smart Contracts Examples